 Is it that, if one can somehow comprehend how a negative can come to both include and surpass the positive that spawns it (perhaps with the logical copula breathlessly gripping the steering wheel) then one is a Hindu pundit!

-RICHARD: Now, as I understand it, Advaita, being the Sanskrit word for Non-dualism, was one of the most influential of the schools of Vedanta ... the then orthodox spiritual philosophy of India ... from about the seventh century on.
+RICHARD: According to the Encyclopaedia Britannica, Advaita, being the Sanskrit word for Non-dualism, was one of the most influential of the schools of Vedanta ... the then orthodox spiritual philosophy of India ... from about the seventh century on.
 (Non-Dualism, of course, being the school of spiritual thought that believes that there is only one kind of ultimate substance.
 It is the view that reality is one unitary organic whole with no independent parts ... a viewpoint or theory that reduces all phenomena to one principle).
 Advaita was built on the Mahayana Buddhist philosophy of Sunyata (‘Emptiness’) and maintains that there is no duality; the mind, awake or dreaming, moves through Maya (‘illusion’); and only non-duality (Advaita) is the final truth.
 This truth is concealed by the ignorance of the illusion of Maya.
 There is no becoming, either of a thing by itself or of a thing out of some other thing.
 There is ultimately no individual self or soul (jiva), only the atman (‘all-soul’), in which individuals may be temporarily delineated ... just as the space in a jar delineates a part of main space: when the jar is broken, the individual space becomes once more part of the main space.

 Mr. Shankara does not start from the empirical world with logical analysis but, rather, directly from The Absolute (Brahman).
 If interpreted correctly, he argues, the Upanishads teach the nature of Brahman.
 In making this argument, he develops a complete epistemology to account for the human error in taking the phenomenal world for real.
 Fundamental for Mr. Shankara is the tenet that the Brahman is real and the world is unreal.
 (Nevertheless, the empirical world is not totally unreal, for it is a misapprehension of the real Brahman).
 Any change, duality or plurality is an illusion.
 The self is nothing but Brahman.
 Insight into this identity results in spiritual release.
 Brahman is outside time, space, and causality, which are simply forms of empirical experience.
 No distinction in Brahman or from Brahman is possible.